sizovs/cucumber-3g/README.md

 Env.groovy lives in the directory where stepdefs live and is therefore picked by Cucumber backend.
 Env.groovy registers special World closure which is invoked before each scenario.
 An object returned by the closure is set as a delegate for a scenario.
 The trick is to return a new, independent World object built from a fresh Guice Injector.
 Because scenarios do not share instances of Guice dependencies, it's possible to convey state in singletons without worrying about isolation.

 ### Notes
-It's important to keep all step definitions within the same directory, otherwise Env.groovy might not be loaded when scenario is launched from IntelliJ due to Cucumber Plugin implementation specifics.
+It's important to keep all step definitions within the same directory, otherwise Env.groovy might not be loaded if scenario is launched from IntelliJ (Cucumber Plugin implementation specifics).